microchip-pic-avr-examples/pic16f13145-metronome-mplab-mcc/README.md

 A complete rotation (360°) of the rotor corresponds to six clock cycles and to a 2° rotation of the shaft because the Switec motor has a gear train with a reduction ratio of 1/180.
 The generated waveforms have a frequency six times lower than the CLB clock frequency.

 For the counterclockwise movement, the second signal can be derived from the first one by using a one clock delay and a NOT gate.
-Using the same operations, the third signal can be obtain from the second one.
+Using the same operations, the third signal can be obtained from the second one.
 <br>
 The signals that drive the motor clockwise can be obtained from the signals that drive it counterclockwise, but generated in the opposite direction.
 This gives us a bidirectional shift register.
 The figure below shows the implemented solution for waveforms generation.